 The BRAF V600E mutation is a specific change in the BRAF gene that has been found in some types of cancer, including NSCLC, melanoma, and colorectal cancer.
 The BRAF gene normally makes a protein that is involved in cell growth, and the mutation may increase the growth and spread of cancer cells.2

-Dabrafenib is an inhibitor of the protein that is created from the BRAF V600E mutation.
+Dabrafenib is an inhibitor of the BRAF protein.
 When used in combination with trametinib, the two medications block different proteins along the same pathway that leads to the growth of cancer cells.
 By blocking these proteins, the combination of dabrafenib and Mekinist inhibit the growth of the cancer.1

 What are the possible side effects of dabrafenib?

 Dabrafenib may cause serious side effects, including tears of stomach/intestine.
 Patients are advised to watch for the following symptoms: bleeding, diarrhea, stomach pain, fever, and nausea.
 Dabrafenib may increase the risk of developing new cancers.
 When used alone or with trametinib, dabrafenib may cause skin cancers such as cutaneous squamous cell carcinoma, new melanoma lesions, or basal cell carcinoma.
-Dabrafenib may also cause other (non-skin) cancers.1,3
+Patients should also be monitored for cancers that may not be visible on a patient’s skin.1,3

 Dabrafenib can cause serious bleeding issues, including brain or stomach bleeds, and this can lead to death.
 Seek immediate medical attention if you have any signs of bleeding, including: